swifthand/gift_wrap/README.md

 GiftWrap removes this feeling while also being lightweight enough that reading the entire source takes only a few minutes.
 The core module weighs in at **about 70 lines of code and no depedenecies**.
 Even the optional helpers for those who use ActiveRecord weigh in at only an additional 30 lines of code, give or take.

+Even better, any model logic which is not relevant to presentation or view code is not accidentally accessible on a class implementing `GiftWrap::Presenter` (e.g. persistence code doesn't leak through to templates).

 ## Other Options

+Competition benefits the consumer.
 There is another great gem that does this named [Draper](https://github.com/drapergem/draper), which used to it call itself a "decorator" library, but now focuses on being a tool for "view models".
 Don't let this indecision in terminology distract from the incredible amount of features and flexibility the project has developed over the last several years.

 Another project, [Rectify](https://github.com/andypike/rectify), has a presenter library included in it the same goal as GiftWrap.
 Rectify's presenters take a more Rails-specific approach, and joins this author in criticising Rails' use of the term "view" for what are just templates.